ei-upb/ETthesis/README.md

     * Preface enabled by default
     * Regular bibliography with other's and own publications.
     * No CV and keywords.
+  * Preliminary variant, for reduced-anxiety editing
+    * No title page
+    * No abstracts
+    * No backmatter
 * Compliance with university, faculty and work group requirements (no guarantees though)
 * Metadata (author name, thesis title etc.) centrally defined in main document
 * Page layout, fonts etc. according to typographical standards